A 1935 dollar bill may be a small deal to you. But if that dollar bill includes a few key markings, it may be worth more than its face value.

 Some 1935 dollar bills have sold for tens of thousands of dollars.

-Knowing its value and what the distinctions are is vital to capitalizing on rare dollar bills.
+Knowing its value and distinctions are vital to capitalizing on rare dollar bills.

-To truly understand why specific 1935 one-dollar bills are valued so high, we have to look at its history and what changed from the previous 1934 issue.
+To truly understand why specific 1935 one-dollar bills are valued so high, we have to look at its history and changes from the previous 1934 issue.

 History of the $1 Bill